 If you go this route, add herbs and flowers to further enhance the flavor and aroma of your tea.

-4. Add Apple Cider Vinegar
+4. Add Apple Cider Vinegar To Water For a Zing

 Adding apple cider vinegar (ACV) to water is another option that is very well known to the health industry.
 The biggest drawback of this approach is that it's extremely sour.
 Even one tablespoon of ACV may prove too tart for many.
 But, for those that enjoy have a taste for tartness then you might like it.
 Another option would be to add a small amount of ACV and a drizzle of honey.
 Vinegar is acidic, and can cause some gastrointestinal discomfort if consumed on it’s own.

-5. Add Some Edible Flowers
+5. Add Edible Flowers To Water For Hint Of Flavor

 If you have a garden with a variety of edible flowers or a friend with a garden, this one's for you!